ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Reducing

-The `reduce` operator is used to aggregate a signals value into a signle combine value.
-Note, that the final value is only sended after the source signal completes.
+The `reduce` operator is used to aggregate a signals value into a single combine value.
+Note, that the final value is only sent after the source signal completes.

 ```Swift
 let (signal, sink) = Signal<Int, NoError>.pipe()